slolobdill44/Hamcamp/README.md

-# Quality Cuts
+== Hamcamps

-Quality Cuts is a single-page clone of Bandcamp, a popular music sharing/purchasing platform.
+Hamcamps is a single-page clone of Bandcamp, a popular music sharing/purchasing platform.

 [Heroku Link][heroku]